 8B-4.3.3 No application for type approval for an on-board sewage treatment plant type may be submitted to more than one competent authority.
 A separate application shall be submitted for each on-board sewage treatment plant type to be approved.

-Article 14a.04

 8B-4.4 Type approval procedure

-8B-4.4.1 The competent authority to which the application is submitted shall issue the type approval for the on-board sewage treatment plant type which corresponds to the descriptions in the information folder and satisfies the requirements of this Chapter.
-The fulfilling of these requirements will be examined in accordance with Appendix VII .
+8B-4.4.1 The competent authority to which the application is submitted shall issue the type approval for the on-board sewage treatment plant type which corresponds to the descriptions in the information folder and satisfies the requirements of this Section.
+The fulfilling of these requirements will be examined in accordance with Appendix 9.

-8B-4.4.2 For each on-board sewage treatment plant type that it type-approves, the competent authority shall complete all relevant parts of the type approval certificate, the model for which is to be found in Appendix VI , Part III, and shall compile or verify the contents of the index to the information package.
-Type approval certificates shall be numbered in accordance with the method described in Appendix VI , Part IV.
+8B-4.4.2 For each on-board sewage treatment plant type that it type-approves, the competent authority shall complete all relevant parts of the type approval certificate, the model for which is to be found in Appendix 8, Part III, and shall compile or verify the contents of the index to the information package.
+Type approval certificates shall be numbered in accordance with the method described in Appendix 8, Part IV.
 The completed type approval certificate and its appendices shall be delivered to the applicant.

-8B-4.4.3 If the on-board sewage treatment plant to be approved can only fulfil its function or only has specific properties in conjunction with other components of the craft in which it is to be installed and if for this reason compliance with one or more requirements can only be checked if the on-board sewage treatment plant to be approved is operated together with other real or simulated components of the craft, the scope of the type approval for this on-board sewage treatment plant shall be limited accordingly.
+8B-4.4.3 If the on-board sewage treatment plant to be approved can only fulfil its function or only has specific properties in conjunction with other components of the vessel in which it is to be installed and if for this reason compliance with one or more requirements can only be checked if the on-board sewage treatment plant to be approved is operated together with other real or simulated components of the vessel, the scope of the type approval for this on-board sewage treatment plant shall be limited accordingly.
 In such cases, all restrictions on use and all installation requirements shall be detailed in the type approval certificate for that plant type.

 8B-4.4.4 Each competent authority shall send the following documents:

-(e) the list of on-board sewage treatment plant types including the details as set out in Appendix VI , Part V, for which it has issued, denied or withdrawn approval in the period in question to the other competent authorities each time this list is amended;
+(a) the list of on-board sewage treatment plant types including the details as set out in Appendix 8, Part V, for which it has issued, denied or withdrawn approval in the period in question to the other competent authorities each time this list is amended;

-(f) if requested to do so by another competent authority,
+(b) if requested to do so by another competent authority,

-(i) a copy of the type approval certificate for the on-board sewage treatment plant type, with or without information package, for each type of on-board sewage treatment plant for which it has issued, denied or withdrawn an approval, and, if applicable,
+a copy of the type approval certificate for the on-board sewage treatment plant type, with or without information package, for each type of on-board sewage treatment plant for which it has issued, denied or withdrawn an approval, and, if applicable,

-(ii) the list of the on-board sewage treatment plants which have been manufactured in accordance with the type approvals issued, as laid down in Article 14a.06(3), which contains the details in accordance with Appendix VI , Part VI.
+the list of the on-board sewage treatment plants which have been manufactured in accordance with the type approvals issued, as laid down in paragraph 8B-4.6.3, which contains the details in accordance with Appendix 8, Part VI.

-8B-4.4.5 Each competent authority shall once a year, or additionally when requested to do so, send the Commission a copy of the data sheet as shown in Appendix VI , Part VII on the on-board sewage treatment plant types for which an approval has been issued since the last notification.
+8B-4.4.5 Each competent authority shall once a year, or additionally when requested to do so, send the secretariat of the UNECE Sustainable Transport Division a copy of the data sheet as shown in Appendix 8, Part VII on the on-board sewage treatment plant types for which an approval has been issued since the last notification.

-Article 14a.05

 8B-4.5 Amendment of type approvals

 8B-4.5.1 The competent authority which issued the type-approval shall make the necessary arrangements to ensure that it is informed of any change in the particulars appearing in the information package.